MikkeBee/MikkeBee/README.md

 - 🧑🏻‍💻 I'm working mostly with React Native / React.
 - 🖌 I'm interested in CSS animation, and generally making things look cool.
 - 💻 I have a background in project management, marketing, events management, Salesforce and Marketing Cloud CRMs, and even a bit of graphic design.
-- 📫 Contact me for my private email.
-Or stalk me on [LinkedIn!](https://www.linkedin.com/in/mjblakley87/)
+- 📫 Contact me or stalk me on [LinkedIn!](https://www.linkedin.com/in/mjblakley87/)

 ## Languages, tools, frameworks, etc.